CloudVPS/opticon/API.md

    is why there is no `cmp` field.
 If the watcher is not in the default list of watchers, it needs to be defined with the proper `cmp` function at the tenant level, before any host-level watchers make sense.
+2. Like in /{TENANT}/watcher, only the trigger levels that are posted are updated.

 DELETE /{TENANT}/host/{HOST}/watcher/{METER}
 --------------------------------------------